selahben/MyStore/README.md

 npm run seed-db
 ```

+1. The seeding process is HIGHLY RECOMMENDED!
+Without it there will be no categories and no Admin user.
 1. The seeding process empties all collections (products,categories,users) before inserting the data.
 1. The seeded data can be changed in scripts->dbSeederData.